Kentucky: Executive branch

 The cabinet system was introduced in 1972 by Governor Wendell Ford to consolidate hundreds of government entities that reported directly to the governor's office.

-Other elected constitutional offices include the Secretary of State, Attorney General, Auditor of Public Accounts, State Treasurer and Commissioner of Agriculture.
-Currently, Republican Michael G. Adams serves as the Secretary of State.
-The commonwealth's chief prosecutor, law enforcement officer, and law officer is the Attorney General, currently Republican Daniel Cameron.
-The Auditor of Public Accounts is Republican Mike Harmon.
-Republican Allison Ball is the current Treasurer.
-Republican Ryan Quarles is the current Commissioner of Agriculture.
+Other elected constitutional offices include the secretary of state, attorney general, auditor of public accounts, state treasurer, and commissioner of agriculture.
+Currently, Republican Michael G. Adams serves as the secretary of state.
+The commonwealth's chief prosecutor, law enforcement officer, and law officer is the attorney general, currently Republican Russell Coleman.
+The auditor of public accounts is Republican Allison Ball.
+Republican Mark Metcalf is the current treasurer.
+Republican Jonathan Shell is the current commissioner of agriculture.

 Legislative branch

 Kentucky's legislative branch consists of a bicameral body known as the Kentucky General Assembly.
 The Senate is considered the upper house.
-It has 38 members and is led by the President of the Senate, currently Robert Stivers (R).

-The House of Representatives has 100 members, and is led by the Speaker of the House, currently David Osborne of the Republican Party.
+It has 38 members and is led by the president of the Senate, currently Robert Stivers (R).
+The House of Representatives has 100 members, and is led by the speaker of the House, currently David Osborne of the Republican Party.

-In November 2016, Republicans won control of the House for the first time since 1922, and currently have supermajorities in both the House and Senate.
+In 2016, Republicans won control of the House for the first time since 1922.
+The party currently holds supermajorities in both chambers.

 Judicial branch

 The judicial branch of Kentucky is called the Kentucky Court of Justice and comprises courts of limited jurisdiction called District Courts; courts of general jurisdiction called Circuit Courts; specialty courts such as Drug Court and Family Court; an intermediate appellate court, the Kentucky Court of Appeals; and a court of last resort, the Kentucky Supreme Court.

-The Kentucky Court of Justice is headed by the Chief Justice of the Commonwealth.
+The Kentucky Court of Justice is headed by the chief justice of the Commonwealth.
 The chief justice is appointed by, and is an elected member of, the Supreme Court of Kentucky.
-The current chief justice is John D. Minton Jr.
+The current chief justice is Laurance VanMeter.

 Unlike federal judges, who are usually appointed, justices serving on Kentucky state courts are chosen by the state's populace in non-partisan elections.

 Federal representation

-Kentucky's two U.S. Senators are Senate Minority Leader Mitch McConnell and Rand Paul, both Republicans.
-The state is divided into six Congressional Districts, represented by Republicans James Comer (1st), Brett Guthrie (2nd), Thomas Massie (4th), Hal Rogers (5th) and Andy Barr (6th) and Democrat Morgan McGarvey (3rd).
+Kentucky's two U.S. senators are Mitch McConnell and Rand Paul, both Republicans.
+The state is divided into six congressional districts, represented by Republicans James Comer (1st), Brett Guthrie (2nd), Thomas Massie (4th), Hal Rogers (5th) and Andy Barr (6th) and Democrat Morgan McGarvey (3rd).

 In the federal judiciary, Kentucky is served by two United States district courts: the Eastern District of Kentucky, with its primary seat in Lexington, and the Western District of Kentucky, with its primary seat in Louisville.
 Appeals are heard in the Court of Appeals for the Sixth Circuit, based in Cincinnati, Ohio.